-- 1. Start with the attachment cylinder fully retracted.
-Shut off the excavator and operate the jaw controls in order to relieve any existing hydraulic pressure to the attachment cylinder. - 2.
+- 1. Start with MDP in the vertical position. - 2.
 Set the excavator at idle speed. - 3.
 Slowly open the jaws until a noticeable change in tone of the excavator is heard, indicating a full cylinder.
 Release the controls and do not continue to apply full operating pressure to the cylinder. - 4.
 Slowly close the jaws until the cylinder rod is extended approximately 1/4 stroke. - 5.
 Retract the cylinder rod all the way. - 6.
 Repeat steps 3 and 4.
-Extend the rod 1/4 stroke more each time, until you reach full stroke. - 7.
+Extend the rod a quarter inch more each time, until you reach full stroke. - 7.
 Slowly cycle back and forth, at least five times, to full stroke.
 Be careful not to apply full operating pressure to the cylinder at this time. - 8.
-Check the excavator hydraulic fluid level and fill if necessary. - 9.
+Check the base machine hydraulic fluid level and fill if necessary. - 9.
 Slowly extend and retract the excavator cylinder to it's limits.
 Check for interference between the attachment and the excavator boom or stick.
 Check the hydraulic lines that connect to the attachment.
 Ensure they are not rubbing or becoming damaged in any way.
 Contact your dealer immediately if interference occurs.